ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 UNIT: npc_dota_hero_alchemist
 ```

-OnStateChanged triggers every time a new State is applied, the State Changed because the ability applies a short INVULNERABLE state)
+OnStateChanged triggers every time a new State is applied (the State Changed because the ability applies a short INVULNERABLE state)

 ---